Deep Groove Mono’s All-Time Favorite Classic Jazz Albums

 Blue Note 4185 (1964)

-Though it doesn’t have as many trophy songs as the rest of the albums in my top five, I have probably listened to this album the most.
+Though it doesn’t have as many trophy songs as other albums in my top five, I have probably listened to this album the most.
 There is nothing I would change about it.
 It is a perfect album by my standards, and I can easily play it start to finish every time I listen.